appdev-lessons/rails-on-render/content.md

 - As a safety net, protecting your data from accidental deletions, updates, or other data corruptions.
 - As a way to revert your database to a previous state.
-- As a way to migrate your database to another platform (e.g. ElephantSQL, Heroku, Fly, etc.)
+- As a way to migrate your database between platforms (e.g. ElephantSQL, Heroku, Fly, etc.)

 ### Backups on Render